-Widely regarded as the most influential artist in popular culture, Bob Dylan has been covered and copied by almost everyone who ever attempted writing a song.
+Widely regarded as the most influential artist in popular culture, Bob Dylan has been covered and copied by almost everyone who ever attempted to write a song.

-Some might even say he invented modern songwriting.
-It is difficult to find an artist post 1960 who has not been heavily influenced directly or indirectly by Bob Dylan.
+Some might even say that he invented modern songwriting.
+It is difficult to find an artist post ’60 who has not been heavily influenced by Bob Dylan, directly or indirectly.

 Half a century later, Bob Dylan still performs Blowin’ In The Wind!

-Peter Paul & Mary actually charted way before Dylan did with his own version.
+In fact, Peter Paul & Mary actually charted with the song way before Dylan did with his own version of it.

-In 2004 it was listed as #14 on Rolling Stone’s list of The 500 Greatest Songs of All Time.
+In 1999, ‘Blowin’ In The Wind’ was inducted into the Grammy Hall Of Fame.
+In 2004, it was listed as #14 on Rolling Stone magazine’s list of The 500 Greatest Songs of All Time.

 One More Cup Of Coffee is from the 1976 album Desire!

-Emmylou Harris sings the improvised harmony on the original recording making it her first big performance as she at the time was relatively unknown.
+Emmylou Harris sang the improvised harmony on the original recording making it her first big performance.
+At the time she was relatively unknown.

-It is very possible that Dylan surrounded himself with this many musicians since his marriage was heavily on the rocks during this time.
+It is possible that Dylan surrounded himself with so many musicians because his marriage was heavily on the rocks during this time.

-Another controversial track off Desire is Hurricane, a true tale of how Rubin Hurricane Carter was wrongly jailed for triple murder.

-Dylan has since 1976 never performed the song again.
+Another controversial track off Desire is ‘Hurricane’, a true tale of how Rubin Hurricane Carter was wrongly jailed for triple murder.
+Since 1976, Dylan has never performed this song again.

-Desire is one of those albums that, should you buy it, it could change your perception of music.
+Desire is one of those albums that could potentially change your perception of music.